Mosquito and Coal Creek Railroad: Rolling stock

-In 1901 the B. F. Brock Logging Company acquired a new two-truck Shay locomotive with builder's No 272 of 1901.
+In 1901 the B. F. Brock Logging Company acquired a new two-truck Climax locomotive with builder's No 272 of 1901.
 It had a weight of 60 t and drivers with a diameter of 29 in.
 Further locomotives were acquired after the takeover.

 By 30 June 1910 the Eastern & Western Lumber Company had a rolling stock of three Geared steam locomotives, two rod engines, 40 logging trucks, nine flat cars.